ryyppy/rescript-promise/PROPOSAL.md

 ## Conclusion

-We think that with the final design, as documented in the [README](./README.md), we evaluated all available options and settled with the most minimalistic version of a `Promise` binding, that allows us to fix up the most pressing problems, and postpone the other mentioned problems to a later point of few.
+We think that with the final design, as documented in the [README](./README.md), we evaluated all available options and settled with the most minimalistic version of a `Promise` binding, that allows us to fix up the most pressing problems, and postpone the other mentioned problems to a later point in time.
 It's easier to argue to add a runtime layer later on, if the edge-cases turned out to be regular cases.